UK abandons vaccine passport project in crowded places | Entertainment | ExBulletin

-LONDON (AP) Britain’s Health Secretary said on Sunday authorities had decided not to require vaccine passports to enter nightclubs and other overcrowded events in England, turning the tide amid opposition from some supporters of the Conservative government in Parliament.
+LONDON (AP) UK authorities have decided not to require vaccine passports to enter nightclubs and other overcrowded events in England, Britain’s Health Secretary said on Sunday, turning the tide amid opposition from some of the Conservative government supporters in Parliament.

 Entertainment